marmelab/react-admin/docs/Admin.md

 // in src/App.js
 import React from 'react';

-import { simpleRestClient, Admin, Resource } from 'react-admin';
+import { Admin, Resource } from 'react-admin';
+import simpleRestClient from 'ra-data-simple-rest';

 import { PostList } from './posts';